Trump declares opioid epidemic national emergency – here’s what that means

 The Center for Disease Control estimates that 91 Americans die daily from opioid-involved deaths – and a recent study by Dr. Christopher Ruhm suggests that opioid-related deaths are severely underreported.

-With Trump following through with the commission’s request to declare a national emergency, here’s what that could mean for those working to combat the crisis.
+Trump said he will be drawing up official documents to formalize the declaration.
+Here’s what that could mean for those working to combat the crisis.

 Access to greater funding